Green Boots: Dorje Morup

-While it is commonly believed that Green Boots is the body of Head Constable Tsewang Paljor, a 1997 article titled "The Indian Ascent of Qomolungma by the North Ridge", published by deputy leader of the expedition in Himalayan Journal P. M. Das, raises the possibility that it could instead be that of Lance Naik Dorje Morup, aka Dorje.
-Das wrote that - by the light of their head-torches at 19:30 - two climbers had been spotted descending; although they were soon lost from sight.
+A lesser known theory, first proposed in a 1997 article titled "The Indian Ascent of Qomolungma by the North Ridge" published by P.M.
+Das in the Himalayan Journal, states that the body was that of Lance Naik Dorje Morup, a.k.a.
+Dorje.
+Das wrote that two climbers had been spotted descending by the light of their head-torches at 19:30, although they were soon lost from sight.
 The next day the leader of the second summit group of the expedition radioed base camp that they had encountered Morup moving slowly between the First and Second Steps.
 Das wrote that Morup "had refused to put on gloves over his frost-bitten hands" and "was finding difficulty in unclipping his safety carabiner at anchor points."
 According to Das, the Japanese team assisted in transitioning him to the next stretch of rope.

 Sometime later, the Japanese group discovered the body of Tsewang Smanla above the Second Step.
-On the return trip, the group found that Morup was still making slow progress.
-Morup is believed to have died in the late afternoon on 11 May.
-Das states that Paljor's body was never found.
+On the return trip, the group found that Morup was progressing slowly.
+Morup is believed to have died in the late afternoon of 11 May.

 A second ITBP group also came across the bodies of Smanla and Morup on their return from the summit.
 Das wrote that they encountered Morup "lying under the shelter of a boulder near their line of descent, close to Camp 6" with intact clothing and his rucksack by his side.